The Tide Is High: Blondie version

 "The Tide Is High" was covered by the American new wave band Blondie in 1980, in a reggae style that included horns and strings.
-It was released as the lead single from the band's fifth studio album, Autoamerican (1980), giving Blondie their third number one single on the US Billboard Hot 100 chart and their fifth in the UK (where it became Blondie's last British number one for 18 years, until "Maria" in February 1999).
-The track also reached number one in Canada and New Zealand, and was a Top 5 hit on many European charts as well as in countries including Australia and South Africa.
+It was released as the lead single from the band's fifth album Autoamerican (1980), giving Blondie their third number 1 single on the US Billboard Hot 100 chart and their fifth on the UK singles chart.
+The track also reached number 1 in Canada and New Zealand, and was a Top 5 hit on many European charts as well as in countries including Australia and South Africa.
 The B-side was "Susie and Jeffrey", which appeared as a bonus track on the original 1980 cassette edition of the Autoamerican album, and was also included on EMI-Capitol's re-issue of Autoamerican in 2001.

 Billboard said that "The instrumental break is catchy while the track sways to a lyrical beat."
 Record World called it a "surprising and pleasing reggae track."

 Versions

 Official remixes of the Blondie version have been issued twice; first by Coldcut in 1988 on the Blondie/Debbie Harry remix compilation Once More into the Bleach, and the second time in 1995 by Pete Arden and Vinny Vero on the album Remixed Remade Remodeled: The Remix Project (UK edition: Beautiful: The Remix Album).

 Blondie re-recorded the song for the 2014 compilation album Greatest Hits Deluxe Redux.
-The compilation was part of a 2-disc set called Blondie 4(0) Ever, which included their tenth studio album Ghosts of Download, and marked the 40th anniversary of the band's formation.
+The compilation was part of a two-disc set called Blondie 4(0) Ever, which included their album Ghosts of Download and marked the 40th anniversary of the band's formation.